MicrosoftDocs/sql-docs/docs/t-sql/language-elements/coalesce-transact-sql.md

 2. Data type determination of the resulting expression is different. `ISNULL` uses the data type of the first parameter, `COALESCE` follows the `CASE` expression rules and returns the data type of value with the highest precedence.

 3. The NULLability of the result expression is different for `ISNULL` and `COALESCE`.
 The `ISNULL` return value is always considered NOT NULLable (assuming the return value is a non-nullable one) whereas `COALESCE` with non-null parameters is considered to be `NULL`.
-So the expressions `ISNULL(NULL, 1)` and `COALESCE(NULL, 1)` although equivalent have different nullability values.
-This makes a difference if you are using these expressions in computed columns, creating key constraints or making the return value of a scalar UDF deterministic so that it can be indexed as shown in the following example.
+So the expressions `ISNULL(NULL, 1)` and `COALESCE(NULL, 1)`, although equivalent, have different nullability values.
+This makes a difference if you are using these expressions in computed columns, creating key constraints or making the return value of a scalar UDF deterministic so that it can be indexed as shown in the following example:

     ```sql
     USE tempdb;